Harristown, Brannockstown, County Kildare W91 E710 – section 482

 The tour is limited to the outer and inner entrance halls, the morning, drawing and dining rooms.

 Charles Stanley did not have long to enjoy his house as he died just a few years later in 1802.
-He was succeeded by his son Henry Stanley Monck (1785-1848), 2nd Viscount Monck, who was also given the title the Earl of Rathdowne.
+He was succeeded by his son Henry Stanley Monck (1785-1848), 2nd Viscount, who was also given the title the Earl of Rathdowne.
 It was this Henry who made the alterations to the house in preparation for the visit of George IV in 1821.

-Mark Bence Jones in his A Guide to Irish Country Houses tells us that the Grecian Revival plasterwork is probably designed by Richard Morrison.
+Mark Bence-Jones in his A Guide to Irish Country Houses tells us that the Grecian Revival plasterwork is probably designed by Richard Morrison.
 There are also floor length Wyatt windows to the side of the house, similar to ones added to Carton in Kildare in 1817 by Richard Morrison.

 The staircase hall contains a cantilevered Portland stone staircase and a balustrade of brass banisters.
 Hanging prominently over the stairs is a huge portrait of George IV’s visit to Ireland, picturing the people saying goodbye to him at the quay of Dun Laoghaire.
 He stands tall and slim in the middle.
 The painter flatters the King who in reality was overweight.
 The other faces were all painted by the artist from life, as each went to pose for him in his studio.
 The scene never took place, our guide told us, as George IV was too drunk to stand on the quays as pictured!